Tuition fees and grants for non-EU/EEA area degree students

 All rights reserved.

-Passport/Residence permit for remission of tuition fees
+Exemptions and remission of tuition fees

 Laurea University of Applied Sciences tuition fees are due in advance.
 Therefore, it is highly recommended for a non-EU/EEA degree student who will start his/her studies in an English-taught Bachelor's or Master's degree programme in August 2017 or after, to send a copy of the document which he/she will use as basis for exemption from fees to the Admission Services of his/her first choice institution of higher education by the 8th of February 2017 before 3pm.